LiranMeirovich/ML-Seminar-Pet-Adoption-Speed/README.md

 https://www.kaggle.com/code/liranmeirovich/pet-finder-dataset-seminar

 # File contents:
--Essay on dataset.docx - Essay which talks in detail about everything we have done in this work.
+- Essay on dataset.docx - Essay which talks in detail about everything we have done in this work.
--Seminar in machine learning.pdf - Presentation file visually showing things we've done in preperation for the work.
+- Seminar in machine learning.pdf - Presentation file visually showing things we've done in preperation for the work.
--Seminar_final_work.html - The work itself, in html form quite quick and easy to see what we've done and outputs of the code.
+- Seminar_final_work.html - The work itself, in html form quite quick and easy to see what we've done and outputs of the code.
--Seminar_final_work.ipynb - The python code itself.
+- Seminar_final_work.ipynb - The python code itself.

 # Pet Adoption Speed Prediction